hankniel/hankniel.github.io/_posts/2023-08-01-fraud_detection.md

 ## Techniques

-The analysis uses various data analysis and machine learning techniques:
+The analysis employs various data science and machine learning techniques:

-- **Data Cleaning**: The data is cleaned by handling missing values and outliers.
-For example, negative sales amounts are corrected.
+- **Data Cleaning**: Ensures the dataset has no missing values and all data types are correctly set for analysis.

-- **Exploratory Data Analysis (EDA)**: The data is explored using descriptive statistics and visualizations to understand the distribution of variables and the relationships between them.
+- **Exploratory Data Analysis (EDA)**: Uses libraries like Matplotlib and Seaborn for visual exploration of the dataset, helping to understand patterns and anomalies.

-- **RFM Segmentation**: RFM (Recency, Frequency, Monetary) segmentation is used to segment customers based on their transaction history.

-- **Predictive Modeling**: Logistic Regression, Decision Tree Classifier, and XGBoost Regressor models are used to predict customer churn and Customer Lifetime Value (CLV).

-- **Model Evaluation**: The models are evaluated using metrics such as mean absolute error, mean squared error, and ROC AUC score.
+- **Feature Engineering**: Enhances model performance by creating new features that help in distinguishing fraudulent transactions.
+- **Machine Learning Modeling**: Utilizes the XGBoost algorithm, known for its performance in classification tasks, to predict fraudulent activities.

-- **Grid Search**: Grid search is used to optimize the hyperparameters of the models.
+- **Model Evaluation**: Applies metrics like accuracy, precision, recall, and F1-score to measure the effectiveness of the model.

-The analysis is implemented using Python, with libraries such as pandas for data manipulation, matplotlib and seaborn for visualization, and scikit-learn and XGBoost for machine learning.
+This project is implemented using Python, with extensive use of libraries such as pandas for data manipulation, Matplotlib and Seaborn for visualization, and XGBoost for machine learning modeling.